vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 ![llama.cpp logo](/images/blog/2024-03-llamacpp.png)
 <p style="text-align: center;font-size:13px; margin-top: -20px;">llama.cpp <a href="https://github.com/ggerganov/llama.cpp">(Source)</a></p>

 There are many bindings based on llama.cpp, like [llama-cpp-python](https://github.com/abetlen/llama-cpp-python)  (more are listed in the README's description).
-Hence many tools and UIs are built upon llama.cpp and provide a more user-friendly interface.
+Hence, many tools and UIs are built on llama.cpp and provide a more user-friendly interface.

 To get started you can follow the instructions [here](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#usage).
 You will need to [download models](https://huggingface.co/docs/hub/en/models-downloading) in GGUF format from HuggingFace.